 (5) As soon as practicable after a person is excused under this section from serving as a juror in a civil trial, the judge or summoning officer must ensure the ticket bearing the person’s jurors’ book number is dealt with in accordance with section 29(3)(b).

-[Section 34I inserted by No. 13 of 2011 s.
+[Section 34I inserted: No. 13 of 2011 s.
 34.]

 34J.
 People who have done jury duty in previous 5 years, excusing